jitinsingla/MitoXRNet/README.md

 python codes/preprocessing.py

 #### Training:
-python codes/train.py
+python codes/train.py --modelSize 0 (small), 1 (large UNetDeep)
-training execution will create logs and trained model weights in the "output" folder Early stopping has been intentially removed, so stop the training based on val and train error/accuracy
+training execution will create logs and trained model weights in the output/trainingWeights folder Early stopping has been intentially removed, so stop the training based on val and train error/accuracy

-#### Testing:
-python codes/test.py
-test.py predicts on the test slices and merge them in single cell predicted labels.
-The test prediction labels are saved in output/testPredictions

-Start the training using "Train.ipynb" , this will save best model, log files of training along with live tensorboard info.: You can use U-Net or U-NetDeep defined in 'pytorch_network.py' and other Loss functions.
-7. Then do predictions on test cell slices using "Test.ipynb" to get Mito, Nucleus Predictions.
-8. Merge the predicted slcies using "MergeSlices.ipynb" this will give two seperate folders for Merged Nucleus and Merged Mitochondria Cell predictions.
-9. Now merge the Neucleus and Mitochondria into whole cell predictions using thresholding code in "Test.ipynb".
-10. Can evaluate predictions scores like IOU, DICE, Precision, Recall, F1-score using functions defined in "utils.py"

-## Directly Predict using MitoXRNet (Trained models from paper)
+## Predict
 #### Data preparation:
 Keep the raw mrcs for prediction in Data/PredictionData folder Notes about data preparatiion: